-If you subscribed to our books by Sunday 17th January 2021 and you will receive your copy of Under the Rainbow in April 2021, before its official May publication.
+If you subscribed to our books by Sunday 17th January 2021 and you will have received your copy of Under the Rainbow in April 2021, before its official May publication.
 All subscribers are thanked by name in the books.

 - Includes 16pp full-colour photographs